gfeiden/PHYS-3210/Week 02/README.md

 Upload your write up and code to GitHub.

 ### Weekly Problem 02: Projectile Motion
-Write a function that returns a projectile's trajectory for a given set of initial data (_x_ &amp; _y_ position, _x_ &amp; _y_ velocity).
-Ignore air resistence, for now.

-Modify your equations and code to include the effects of drag on the projectile.
-Assume the drag force along a given direction of motion is proportional to the object's velocity squared, i.e.,
+Imagine launching a ball with some device (a cannon, a spring, your arm) that gives the ball an initial velocity, **_v_**, at some angle with respect to the ground.
+Write a function that solves the 2D equations of motion to compute the ball's trajectory and its velocity over time.
+Assume that air exerts a drag force on the ball along a given direction of motion that is proportional to the object's velocity squared, i.e.,

 ![equation](https://latex.codecogs.com/gif.latex?%5Clarge%20F_%7BD%2C%5Chat%7B%5Cj%7D%7D%20%3D%20c%5Ccdot%20v_%7B%5Chat%7B%5Cj%7D%7D%5E2)

+Your function should accept the ball initial position, velocity, and launch angle as input.
+After computing the trajectory, the function should return the _x_ and _y_ positions, the _x_ and _y_ velocities, and the time.

+,